 Write content that is meant to outrank your competitors.
 Fully exhaust the topics they didn’t.

-According to research, long-form content tends to outrank short-form content in Google rankings.
+Research shows that long-form content tends to outrank short-form content in Google rankings.

 Write posts of at least 1000 words per post.

 Note: Not every post needs to be long-form.
 Keep in mind that you are solving user intent.
 Write content that will help people.
-Even when it is short, about 500 words as long as you solve the reader’s problem.
+Even when it is short, about 500 words, as long as you solve the reader’s problem.

 Tips For Writing Killer Content